Hybridhash/ReactNative-ExpenseApp-FrontEnd/REPORT.md

 ## Concept development

 I am Certified Charted Account (ACCA) by profession and have been working as a finance/accounts person for the last 12 years, therefore, I have a keen interest in the financial application.
-Accordingly, I have decided to create an expense application to record and keep track of the day-to-day expenses.
+Accordingly, I have decided to develop an expense application to record and keep track of the day-to-day expenses.
 The tech used are as follows:

 ### Tech Stack